Risk to healthcare workers

 The overall risks of the three most common blood-borne viruses being transmitted by an infected patient to a healthcare worker (HCW) have been estimated, as shown in the table below.
 Hepatitis B is the most readily transmitted virus and human immunodeficiency virus (HIV) the least.
 Healthcare workers are at greater risk of infection from patients than vice-versa.
 The UK rates of transmission may appear to be higher than in other countries.
 This is probably as a result of the more active approach to surveillance and the identification of such cases taken in the UK.

-Note: Risk of transmission above relates to percutaeous injury; data for HBV are based on exposure in unvaccinated individuals.
+Note: Risk of transmission above relates to percutaneous injury; data for HBV are based on exposure in unvaccinated individuals.
 The sharps causing these injuries are variable.

 *There is a wide variability in infectiousness of hepatitis B carriers and this rate reflects transmission from Hepatitis B surface antigen positive source.

 The risk of infection after mucocutaneous exposure is much lower.
-For HIV, the transmission risk after a single mucocutaneous exposure is probably less than one in thoussand (0.1%).
+For HIV, the transmission risk after a single mucocutaneous exposure is probably less than one in thousand (0.1%).

 Practitioners providing post-exposure care are asked to contribute to a voluntary confidential reporting system for significant occupational exposure incidents that involve HIV, HCV and HBV in the UK.
 At the time of preparation of this guidance, an HCV reporting system is not currently active in Scotland, although Health Protection Scotland does hold HCV diagnosis data for epidemiological purposes.

 Further details may be obtained from the Health Protection Agency Centre for Infections for England, Wales and Northern Ireland, and Health Protection Scotland for Scotland.
 Mandatory reporting schemes exist for occupational exposures to blood-borne viruses, (HBV, HCV and HIV), reportable to the Health and Safety Executive.